Science with a small two-band UV-photometry mission III: Active Galactic Nuclei and nuclear transients: Summary

-\paragraph{Acknowledgement} We thank the Czech Ministry of Transportation and the European Space Agency for their support of the \emph{QUVIK} project within the Czech Ambitious Mission Programme.
-M.Z. acknowledges the financial support by the GAČR EXPRO grant No. 21-13491X ``Exploring the Hot Universe and Understanding Cosmic Feedback.”
-V.K., M.L., and P.K. are grateful for the financial support from the bilateral Polish-Czech GA\v{C}R grant No. GF23-04053L ``Weather effects in using disk continuum time delays in active galactic nuclei to measure the expansion rate of the Universe''.
+\paragraph{Acknowledgements} We are grateful to the anonymous reviewer for the constructive comments that helped us to improve the manuscript.
+We thank the Czech Ministry of Transportation and the European Space Agency for their support of the \emph{QUVIK} project within the Czech Ambitious Mission Programme.
+M.Z. received support from the GA\v{C}R JUNIOR STAR grant no. GM24-10599M ``Stars in galactic nuclei: interrelation with massive black holes''.
+P. K. acknowledges the financial support by the GAČR EXPRO grant No. 21-13491X ``Exploring the Hot Universe and Understanding Cosmic Feedback.”
+M.\v{S}. and V.K. have been partially supported by the Czech Science Foundation (ref.\ 21-11268S).
+V.K., B.C., V.K.J., and M.L. are grateful for the financial support from the bilateral GA\v{C}R-NCN collaboration project (ref.\ GF23-04053L -- 2021/43/I/ST9/01352/OPUS 22).
+P.S. has been supported by the fellowship Lumina Quaeruntur No.\ LQ100032102 of the Czech Academy of Sciences.

+\paragraph{Compliance with Ethical Standards} We declare no conflict of interest while preparing this review.
+In addition, no human participants nor animals were used for the research involved in this work.